 Dimension-wise, the render replicates exactly what the room will look like, reflecting the exact dimensions of the room as entered by the user in the initial design, the screen size and position, whether the projector is in-room or on a lift, or whether the room has a coffer or starlit ceiling, for instance.
 The render tool lets users select which seat to render the view-to-screen from, and all seating will appear exactly as specified in the design.
 This will not be a generic representation of a chair; the render now shows the manufacturer’s seating as it looks in real life (with all color options from each brand available), and in the correct location and correct configuration.
 Users can also choose from an ever-expanding list of fabrics, colors and textures for the walls, carpets, and ceilings.
 TCD will soon offer everything from fabric swatches to Pantone pickers.

-Renders take approximately six minutes, however should the TCD user need to send off a design right away, the placeholder renders TCD creates are produced automatically.
+Renders takes just a few minutes, however should the TCD user need to send off a design right away, the placeholder renders TCD creates are produced automatically.

 If your room is not square – an L shape, for instance – you are advised to 'square off' the room and to enter these dimensions into TCD.
 The cinema and all equipment will exist within the specified room dimensions.